How to get a UPC code for Amazon: The missing link to creating a product page, and adding a product to Amazon’s catalog

-So there you go.
-Instant delivery, and you can have a product page up in 5 minutes.
+There you go: nstant delivery, and you can have a new Amazon product page up in 5 minutes.

-I wish it was more complicated so I would have more material to fill this post with, but that’s it.
+I wish buying UPC codes was more complicated so I would have more material to fill this post with, but that’s it.

-I have never had any trouble with cheap UPC numbers purchased off eBay.
-However, many have.
-So be aware of a few things:
+I’ve never had any trouble with buying cheap UPC codes purchased off eBay.
+However, you hear stories.
+So be aware of a couple things:

-- You might receive real numbers that will be issued to someone else and cause you problems.
+- It’s possible you’ll receive real numbers that will be issued to someone else and cause you problems.